Treatments for an uneven face in 2022

 Medical reasons for an uneven face

-Bells palsy, facial spasms, bruxism, blepherospasm – each of these cause either over activity of some of your face, or lack of ability to move some part of your face.
-The overall affect of each of them is a face that might become more uneven over time.
+Bells palsy, facial spasms, bruxism, blepharospasm – each of these cause either overactivity of some of your face, or lack of ability to move some part of your face.
+The overall effect of each of them is a face that might become more uneven over time.

 Why do we find symmetrical faces more attractive?